kdave/git-next/README.md

 * `--recursive`: recreate all targets recursively
 * `--upstream`: change default upstream branch name (default: *master*)
 * `--dry-run`: print the shell commands, do not execute
+* `--remote`: comma separated list of remote names, curretnly works with a few actions (see bellow), a special remote name `.` means the local and the git commands are adjusted accordingly

 ### Arguments